 Dimensions: 1.8 x 0.2 x 2.8 inches

-Once you know these minuses, you can focus on its positives, like the fact that it has a reliable design which renders it resistant to high winds, thanks to its Quantum system.
+Water resistant when closed, this lighter also has a locking cap to make sure you’re not going to light it accidentally.
+It has a reliable design which renders it resistant to high winds, thanks to its Quantum system.
 Besides, this ignition system also helps you light objects that are further away from you, at a maximum 1-inch distance.

 As opposed to other butane-fueled lighters, this one actually conserves the butane levels, which makes it low-maintenance.
 That’s if you use the adjustment wheel in order to adjust how high your flame is.
 Plus, it’s pretty safe since it has a window that allows you to see the fuel level inside and refill it as needed.